-lounge, library, bar, restaurant, snooker room, free Wi-Fi, in-room TV (Freeview), wedding facilities, garden, 26,000-acre estate (tennis, fishing, red deer stalking, falconry centre, Targa 44 motor boat for charter).
+lounge, library, bar, restaurant, snooker/private dining room, in-room TV (Freeview), wedding facilities, garden, 26,000-acre estate (fishing, red deer stalking, falconry centre, motor boat for charter), public areas wheelchair accessible.

 in lounge, bar and restaurant.

 allowed in 2 bedrooms (£20 a night) and bar only.

 B&B doubles from £159, singles from £126, family from £190.
 Set-price menu £49, 5-course tasting menu, on request, £69.